ifpen/bemol/README.md

 - Model is always rigid.
-- Blade and rotor forces and moments (thus power) are not calculated, only sectional forces and induction factors are considered.
+- Blade and rotor forces and moments (thus power) are not calculated, only sectional forces and induction factors are calculated.
-- Complex geometries (pre-bend or pre-swept).
+- Complex geometries (pre-bend or pre-swept) not considered.
-- Non-uniform inflow.
+- Non-uniform inflow not taken into account.
 - Not exhaustively validated.

 ## Implemented models